Find Affordable College Courses

 Read More…

-University of Cincinnati - Main Campus did quite well in this year’s ranking of the most popular places for radio, television and digital communication students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Cincinnati, UC is a public school with a very large student population.
+With a ranking of #6, University of Cincinnati - Main Campus did quite well on this year’s most popular schools for radio, television and digital communication students working on their bachelor’s degree.
+Located in the city of Cincinnati, UC is a public college with a very large student population.

 Women make up 47% of the digital communication majors at the school.